 As most embargoes are due to some form of debt, in most cases you would be notified in writing that money is outstanding and that you have a debt.

 If you don’t respond to any requests, then an embargo may then follow.
-In most cases though, you should be notified about this prior to the embargo being placed.
+In most cases though, you should be notified about this before the embargo is placed.

 How Will I Know If My Account Has Been Embargoed?